Trosky Castle

-Trosky Castle (Hrad Trosky) is a castle ruin in the municipality of Troskovice in the Liberec Region of the Czech Republic.
+Trosky Castle (Hrad Trosky) is a castle ruin in the municipality of Troskovice in the Liberec Region of the Czech Republic and its name translates literally as "ruins" or "debris".
 It lies about 10 km south of Semily.
 It is located on the summits of two basalt volcanic plugs.
 On the lower peak, 47 m, is the two-storey structure called Baba (Crone), and on the higher outcrop, 57 m, is the four-sided structure known as Panna (Maiden).
 The castle is a landmark of the Bohemian Paradise region.